funnelback/program-finder-meta/README.md

 ## Setup the faceted navigation

-The Program Finder relies on a facet called `Display` which determines when programs or courses should be displayed.
+The Program Finder relies on a facet called `Tabs` which determines when programs or courses should be displayed.
 An example of the faceted navigation configuration can be found below:

 `<insert image of facet navigation config of display>`